|

 Fulford.

-The Vikings cut into the troops on the high ground and drove half
+The Vikings cut into the troops on the high ground.

-advantages normally lay with the pursuers who could direct their weapons
+advantages lie with the pursuers who could direct their weapons

 at the undefended backs of those fleeing towards York.